fiveisprime/vscode-docs/tutorials/nodejs-deployment-vscode/create-app.md

 ## Scaffold a New Application

-We can now scaffold a new Express application called `myExpressApp` by running:
+Next, scaffold a new Express application called `myExpressApp` by running:

 ```bash
 $ express myExpressApp --view pug --git